delfair/twerp/README.md

 ### Mykrobe outfiles

-Scripts to run Mykrobe predict on multiple infiles and parse (JSON) output files and convert to HTML table format, or selected text/HTML.
+Scripts to parse Mykrobe (JSON) output files and convert to formatted HTML tables, or text/HTML output of selected fields.

 To do:

+Script to run Mykrobe predict on multiple samples.

-Script to check dependencies
+Script to check software dependencies & versions.

 Scripts to generate PDF report(s) for end-users (LaTeX, rst2pdf, ReportLab...)